InceptionHuman: Controllable Prompt-to-NeRF for Photorealistic 3D Human Generation: Experiments

 \subsection{Multi-control generation}

 One of our main strengths beyond existing 3D human generation is controllable generation with multiple prompts.
-Table~\ref{tab:results} demonstrates the results of \ourwork~with different types of controls, allowing a user to easy generate 3D human of a given apparel style and/or pose in addition to text prompt.
+Figure~\ref{tab:results} demonstrates the results of our InceptionHuman with different types of controls, allowing a user to easily generate 3D human of a given apparel style and/or pose in addition to text prompt.